-With Thanksgiving around corner, this is the time of year that ignites feelings of nostalgia for many.
+With Thanksgiving right around corner, this is a time of year that ignites feelings of nostalgia for many.
 It can also be a time of traveling, indulging, family tension, loneliness and other common holiday stressors.
 Staying in a state of deliberate gratitude can be a mental safe haven that anyone can practice, at any time and for any situation.

 In this special edition article, we will discuss the various tried and true methods in celebration of giving thanks.
 The Art of Giving Thanks, as one might call it, can be a skill, a learned and deliberate form that we can cultivate to live a more enriching life.

 First, let’s talk about why the Art of Thanks, or Gratitude is something we need to do consciously.
 For starters, practicing gratitude is more than just a “nice notion”.
 The attitude of gratitude affects your happiness and quality in the following areas of your life: emotional health, physical health, social life, persona/personality, and professional life.
 How you ask?